 One way to build trust and openness in a team is through asking good questions and active listening which leads to psychological safety.
 First and foremost, it's the manager's responsibility, but also that of the team members.

 For example, using the Let’s talk pack I set up a workshop for a successful and growing high-tech company.
 We coordinated expectations about the depth of the conversation with two questions: How much openness and safety are there to management?
 How far is the manager willing to take a risk?
 Because you ask good questions and listen deeply you don't really know what will come up.

-In this case the course of the meeting was led with the Let's talk methodology.
-In this meeting the senior manager participated like any other team member.
+In this case, the course of the meeting was led with the Let's talk methodology.
+In this meeting, the senior manager participated like any other team member.
 Each manager randomly received two cards from the pack - each card contained a personal or team-oriented question.
 The managers read the questions and a round began where a manager who opened the conversation was asked to answer one question.
 While addressing the question on the card, the rest of the team listened.
-No interruptions, no comments, no criticism, no judgement.
-Once done, one member of the team can refer one question.
+No interruptions, no comments, no criticism, no judgment.
+Once done, one member of the team can refer to one question.
 Here too no comments, only questions.
-He was asked to refer the question on the second card to different manager.
-Thus an open, authentic and direct conversation was formed.
+He was asked to refer the question on the second card to a different manager.
+Thus an open, authentic, and direct conversation was formed.
 A place to share personal stories alongside an open discussion about the challenges of the team in a safe environment.
 An event where complex issues could be addressed in the team.

 It was a place of listening that promoted trust.
 Because trust is built in small steps and short episodes, not heroic acts.